-The use of leverage, such as borrowing for investment purposes and derivative instruments, will magnify the Fund's gains or losses.
+To the extent the Fund uses leveraging techniques, its net asset value may be more volatile because leverage tends to exaggerate the effect of changes in interest rates and any increase or decrease in the value of the Fund's investments.
+Leverage risk is created when an investment exposes the Fund to a level of risk that exceeds the amount invested.
 The use of certain derivatives may increase leveraging risk and adverse changes in the value or level of the underlying asset, rate, or index may result in a loss substantially greater than the amount paid for the derivative.
 The use of leverage may exaggerate any increase or decrease in the net asset value, causing a Fund to be more volatile and small changes in the value of the underlying instrument may produce disproportionate losses to the Fund.
-The use of leverage may increase expenses and increase the impact of the Fund's other risks.
-The use of leverage may cause the Fund to liquidate portfolio positions when it may not be advantageous to do so in order to satisfy its obligations, to meet additional margin requirements or to meet collateral segregation requirements or regulatory requirements resulting in increased volatility of returns.
+The use of leverage may increase expenses and increase the impact of a Fund's other risks.
+The use of leverage may cause the Fund to liquidate portfolio positions when it may not be advantageous to do so in order to satisfy its obligations, to meet additional margin or collateral requirements or regulatory requirements resulting in increased volatility of returns.
 Leverage, including borrowing, may cause the Fund to be more volatile than if the Fund had not been leveraged.